-Social and Emotional health specialists: Students have access to two school social workers, two school counselors, and mental health services through the Family Health network.
-Students can be referred to the RTI committee for Tier 2 and social emotional learning needs by their teachers.
+- Social and Emotional health specialists: Students have access to two school social workers, two school counselors, and mental health services through the Family Health Network Students can be referred to the RTI committee for Tier 2 and social emotional learning needs by their teachers.
 Teachers can also refer a student directly to their building principal, as a member of the student support team.
 All students have access to a school counselor, with whom they can discuss their needs and resources available to meet them.
 Families may also contact members of our student support team or classroom teachers with concerns about their child and obtain information about resources that are available.
 Each specialist in the district is able to provide in school services with varying frequency and direction.
-They are also a source of information about referrals to additional professional supports for students in collaboration with families.

-- Ally Program The Ally program is designed to match students with adults in the school community to build positive connections with the school during in person instruction and during remote instruction if circumstances necessitate.
-Adults in the building will carry out daily check-ins with students with a focus on social and emotional health and ensuring connection with resources available. - Peer mentoring program Students in need of additional support, or interested in helping peers may be considered for the peer mentoring program.
+They are also a source of information about referrals to additional professional supports for students in collaboration with families. - Peer mentoring program Students in need of additional support, or interested in helping peers may be considered for the peer mentoring program.
 This layer of support provides students with a trained peer mentor to build positive connections to the Cincinnatus school community and facilitate student friendships. - Referrals to outside agencies Families, students, and teachers can approach our school social workers or Student Support Team (SST) for assistance with referral to outside agencies who provide the necessary support.
 Our school social workers will assist families with resources within the district and collaborate with them to ensure access to mental health services for needs that require professional support that is not available or appropriate to be met within the district.
-The Family Health Network provides professional counseling services to students, upon referral and in collaboration with families, during school hours and meets with them confidentially in the school building.
+Family Counseling Services provides professional counseling services to students, upon referral and in collaboration with families, during school hours and meets with them confidentially in the school building.